realworldocaml/book/book/testing/README.md

 tests in OCaml, and to teach you some of the best tools for doing so.

-Tooling is especially important in the context of testing because one of the things that prevents people from writing all the tests they should is the sheer tedium of it all.
+Tooling is especially important in the context of testing because one of the things that prevents people from doing as much testing as they should is the sheer tedium of it.
 But with the right tools in hand, writing tests can be lightweight and fun.
-And when testing is fun, people do a lot more of it.
+And when testing is fun, a lot more testing gets done.

-But before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools in the first place.
+Before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools in the first place.

 ## What makes for good tests?